-The blue morpho is one of the most famous animals in Costa Rica.
+The blue morpho is one of the most famous insects in Costa Rica.
 This butterfly has a large wingspan of up to 20 centimetres.
-It’s beautiful neon coloured wings.
-The royal blue makes it noticeable from a distance.
+Its beautiful neon coloured wings are royal blue making it noticeable from a distance.
 At one time, hunters killed them and used their wings for making jewellery.

 You can tell a male from a female by looking at the wings.
 The males have little ridges which make the wings look metallic.
 This look happens due to the way the ridges reflect sunlight.

-The rosy lipped bat fish is the cousin of the red lipped bat fish found in the Galapagos.
-It’s found near Cocos Island under the water.
-You’ll only see these if you go on a diving trip.
-Despite their harmlessness to humans, they’re actually some of the most feared predators for smaller fish.
+The rosy-lipped bat fish is the cousin of the red-lipped bat fish found in the Galapagos.
+It’s found near Cocos Island.
+You’ll likely only see them if you go on a diving trip.
+Despite their harmlessness to humans, they’re actually some of the most feared predators of smaller fish.

-They’re found deep in the ocean and have evolved to the point where their fins help them to stick to the ground so they can jump up and attack their targets before they have a chance to react.
+They’re found deep in the ocean and have evolved to the point where their fins help them to stick to the ocean bed so they can jump up and attack their targets before they have a chance to react.